brianwisti/dendron-hugo/content/post/2010/08/parrot-babysteps-0d-the-space-trade-project.md

 There is no special magic going on here. `command[':dude']` points to a Hash containing a subroutine name and an explanation of the command. `commands` is returned to the caller once the new command has been added.

 You can probably figure out what I expect to happen from the test code.
 I have a `say_dude` sub, and somehow I expect the shell to figure out how to call that sub when I ask for it by sending the `:dude` command.
-We've actually already done this, back when we were grabbing the `chomp` sub in *parrot-babysteps-06-files-and-hashes|/post/2009/06-files-and-hashes/*.
+We've actually already done this, back when we were grabbing the `chomp` sub in [Parrot Babysteps 06 Files and Hashes]({{< relref "/post/2009/10/parrot-babysteps-06-files-and-hashes.md" >}}).
 The `get_global` [variable opcode](http://docs.parrot.org/parrot/latest/html/src/ops/var.ops.html) will look for a variable with a specified name and return it to us if it exists.

     # example-0d-02/lib/spacetrade.pir
     .sub evaluate_command